Last Updated on

 What is Experience?

-You’ll notice each scout has a level of Experience represented by up to five star.
+You’ll notice each scout has a level of Experience represented by up to five stars.
 While it’s not initially clear how or why this is important, it can be figured out with a bit of detective work and lots of playtime to prove it.
 The level of Experience that a youth scout possesses affects the following two things:

 - Number of players scouted per report